varnishcache/varnish-cache/doc/sphinx/users-guide/increasing-your-hitrate.rst

 space, it might be worth it to keep stale objects that can be validated for a fairly long time.
-If the backend can send a 304 response long after the TTL has expired, you save bandwith on the fetch; if not, then it's no different from any other cache miss.
+If the backend can send a 304 response long after the TTL has expired, you save bandwith on the fetch and reduce pressure on the storage; if not, then it's no different from any other cache miss.

 If, however, you would prefer that backend fetches are not conditional, just remove the If-* headers in ``vcl_backend_fetch``::